urrahaha/stable-diffusion-webui-reForge/README.md

 (average and peak are all 6.3GB/8GB)

-You can see that Forge does not change WebUI results.
-Installing Forge is not a seed breaking change.
+You can see that Forge/reForge does not change WebUI results.
+Installing Forge/reForge is not a seed breaking change.

-Forge can perfectly keep WebUI unchanged even for most complicated prompts like `fantasy landscape with a [mountain:lake:0.25] and [an oak:a christmas tree:0.75][ in foreground::0.6][ in background:0.25] [shoddy:masterful:0.5]`.
+Forge/reForge can perfectly keep WebUI unchanged even for most complicated prompts like `fantasy landscape with a [mountain:lake:0.25] and [an oak:a christmas tree:0.75][ in foreground::0.6][ in background:0.25] [shoddy:masterful:0.5]`.

-All your previous works still work in Forge!
+All your previous works still work in Forge/reForge!

-# Forge Backend
+# Forge/reForge Backend

-Forge backend removes all WebUI's codes related to resource management and reworked everything.
+Forge/reForge backend removes all WebUI's codes related to resource management and reworked everything.
 All previous CMD flags like `medvram, lowvram, medvram-sdxl, precision full, no half, no half vae, attention_xxx, upcast unet`, ... are all **REMOVED**.
-Adding these flags will not cause error but they will not do anything now. **We highly encourage Forge users to remove all cmd flags and let Forge to decide how to load models.**
+Adding these flags will not cause error but they will not do anything now. **We highly encourage Forge/reForge users to remove all cmd flags and let Forge/reForge to decide how to load models.**

-Without any cmd flag, Forge can run SDXL with 4GB vram and SD1.5 with 2GB vram.
+Without any cmd flag, Forge/reForge can run SDXL with 4GB vram and SD1.5 with 2GB vram.

 **Some flags that you may still pay attention to:**

 1. `--always-offload-from-vram` (This flag will make things **slower** but less risky).
-This option will let Forge always unload models from VRAM.
-This can be useful if you use multiple software together and want Forge to use less VRAM and give some VRAM to other software, or when you are using some old extensions that will compete vram with Forge, or (very rarely) when you get OOM.
+This option will let Forge/reForge always unload models from VRAM.
+This can be useful if you use multiple software together and want Forge/reForge to use less VRAM and give some VRAM to other software, or when you are using some old extensions that will compete vram with Forge/reForge, or (very rarely) when you get OOM.

 2. `--cuda-malloc` (This flag will make things **faster** but more risky).
 This will ask pytorch to use *cudaMallocAsync* for tensor malloc.
 On some profilers I can observe performance gain at millisecond level, but the real speed up on most my devices are often unnoticed (about or less than 0.1 second per image).
 This cannot be set as default because many users reported issues that the async malloc will crash the program.
 Users need to enable this cmd flag at their own risk.